sofroniewn/waver/README.md

 Some of the examples use [napari](https://napari.org/), a multi-dimensional image viewer for Python, to allow for easy visualization of the detected wave.
 Some functionality is also available as a napari plugin to allow for running simulations from a graphical user interface.

+This package is still pre-alpha and under construction!!

 ----------------------------------

 ## Installation